-What disturbs me is the Orwellian ignorance of history on the part of those who want to tear down everything from statues to amendments–the iconoclasts.
-This is evident not only in their threadbare language but in the chilling arrogance with which they rewrite history, culture, and reality in an attempt to arrive not at truth but–let’s be frank–power.
+What disturbs me is the ignorance of history on the part of those who want to tear down everything from statues to amendments–the modern iconoclasts.
+This is evident not only in their threadbare language but in the chilling arrogance with which they rewrite history, culture, and reality in an attempt to arrive not at truth but power.
 We are at risk of losing our identity as Americans.
-“Well, just rewrite the Constitution,” a native of India suggested to me.
-I nearly fell on the floor.
+“Just rewrite the Constitution,” a native of India suggested to me.
+I like the woman, truly, but I nearly fell on the floor when she said it.

 Meanwhile, as language becomes primitive, formulaic, and doctrinaire, so does our thinking.
 Bumper stickers and brochures prevail.
 Marketing and algorithms win the day.
 But what we need now more than ever is to end “now more than ever.”

 Image credits: feature by Global Currency Reset; memo from Ford Library.
 Historical source: Alex Caton, “Now, More Than Ever, ‘Now More Than Ever’ Needs To Go,” The Washington Post (March 15, 2017).
 Electoral College prediction: Trump 309, Biden 229.
 Remember all our saints on All Saints Day.